prolfqua/prolfquapp/README.md

 The `CMD_QUANT_QC.sh` script will create a QC report for your data.
 The report consists of two HTML documents and XLSX file.

 ```
-./CMD_QUANT_QC.R -i data_dir/ -p ProjectName -w WorkunitName -d annotation.xlsx -s DIANN -o where_to_write_results
+./CMD_QUANT_QC.sh -i data_dir/ -p ProjectName -w WorkunitName -d annotation.xlsx -s DIANN -o where_to_write_results
 ```

-for more details about the options run './CMD_QUANT_QC.R -h'.
+for more details about the options run './CMD_QUANT_QC.sh -h'.

 ## Creating the prolfquapp configuration file

-Using the `./CMD_MAKE_YAML.R` command line tool you can create the Yaml file you can use to set the parameters needed by the prolfqapp `CMD_DEA.sh` tool.
+Using the `./CMD_MAKE_YAML.R` command line tool you can create the Yaml file you can use to set the parameters needed by the prolfquapp `CMD_DEA.sh` tool.

 ```
 ./CMD_MAKE_YAML.sh -y config.yaml